raihansikdar/crafty_bay/README.md

 ## How Challenges Were Overcome
 To address these challenges, several strategies and solutions were implemented:

+  - Payment Gateway Integration: Integrating a secure and efficient payment gateway to facilitate smooth and trustworthy transactions, further enhancing the overall user experience.

  - User Authentication and Data Security: Tackling the intricate task of safeguarding user tokens and personal information to maintain the highest standards of data privacy and fortify user account protection.